syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to use named ranges in formulas in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Formulas/Named%20Range).

 ### Deleting Named Ranges

 Named ranges defined in workbook and worksheet levels can be deleted in different ways.
 The following code shows the possibilities of deleting named ranges.